surniaulula/wpsso/readme.txt

 	* None
 * *Developer Notes*
 	* Moved the validate button informational text from the NgfbMeta class to the NgfbMessages class.
-	* Renamed all Pinterest option keys from 'rp_' to 'p_' to reflect it's meta tag prefix value.
+	* Renamed all Pinterest option key prefixes from 'rp' to 'p' to reflect the Pinterest meta tag prefix value.
 	* Renamed the SucomUtil crawler_name() method to get_crawler_name().

 **Version 3.40.13 (2017/04/16)**